Dick Strawbridge: The Hungry Sailors and Saturday Farm

 In 2011, Strawbridge and his son James filmed a 20-part series, The Hungry Sailors, that was broadcast by ITV, in which they sailed around Britain's coastline buying local food and then cooking it.

 In 2012, filming began on a second series of The Hungry Sailors around the Cornish coast, taking in the Channel Islands and the Isles of Scilly.
 The series was broadcast from 1 July 2013.

 In 2013, Strawbridge and his son James presented the ITV Food series Saturday Farm.

 Dirty Rotten Survival

-Filmed in America from March to July 2015, this TV series for National Geographic involved a 25 mi hike through the Berkshire Mountains of western Massachusetts, with Dave Canterbury and Johnny Littlefield.
+Filmed in the USA from March to July 2015, the TV series for National Geographic involved a 25 mi hike through the Berkshire Mountains of western Massachusetts, with Dave Canterbury and Johnny Littlefield.

 Escape to the Château

 This programme followed Strawbridge and his partner (now wife), Angel Adoree, through their purchase in 2015 and subsequent renovation of Château de la Motte-Husson in Martigné-sur-Mayenne, France.

 A full nine seasons were filmed, with the ninth and final season starting to air in the UK on 30 October 2022.
 The decision to cancel was made with the agreement of Dick and Angel Strawbridge.